Collections of Spectra

 MLA Formatting and Style Guide (online)

-Material Safety Data Sheets (MSDS) contain information on chemicals and their properties along with health, physical, and environmental hazards.
+Safety Data Sheets (SDS) contain information on chemicals and their properties along with health, physical, and environmental hazards.
 As they are provided by manufacturers, there is no centralized location so you may have to look in multiple places.
 Begin with the sources listed:

 The following web sites are great for studying or finding practice problems.